eric12345566/loggy/README.md

 ## TODO Features

--   Multiple logging type: default we have "debug", "info", "warning" and "error".
+- [x] Multiple logging type: default we have "debug", "info", "warning" and "error".
 User can define their new type of logging for more use case.
--   Different type, different color: multiple colors for multiple logging type
+- [x] Different type, different color: multiple colors for multiple logging type
--   Customize Logging format is easy: using easy structure to define format
+- [x] Customize Logging format is easy: using easy structure to define format
--   Theme System: you can customize theme for your logger, Highly customized
+- [x] Theme System: you can customize theme for your logger, Highly customized
--   Log into logfile: all your log will log into the file, in the feature, you can easily connect to online monitor with our APIs
+- [ ] Log into logfile: all your log will log into the file, in the feature, you can easily connect to online monitor with our APIs

 ## Contributor

-If you want to contribute this project, please contact me with Email.
-We can talk about how to play the game.
+If you want to join Loggy Dev Teams and contribute to the Loggy project.
+You can choose whatever you want to do from the task list down below:

+1. Give Loggy a suggestion or cool idea
+2. Help Loggy develope new feature
+3. Create new theme for Loggy
+4. Help Loggy write Wiki docs or translate into your favorite language
+5. Something else I haven't thought of, but it is helpful to Loggy

+You can send a PR to our Loggy project, we can discuss more!

+## Special Thanks
+**[termcolor](https://pypi.org/project/termcolor/)**: We use this to colorful our loggy log.
+This module is right now build in Loggy.
+Thanks to termcolor!

 ## Source